Minor version published in September 2024.

 The source code of this example is here:

 The internal library "image access" used by Open Inventor to read image files has been replaced.
-Some legacy image format readers (that has been deprecated as of version 2023.2) are no longer supported.
+Some legacy image format readers (that have been deprecated since version 2023.2) are no longer supported.
 The corresponding API classes are removed but there is no other public API changed.
 See the Compatibility notes for detail.
 Unless your application uses some deprecated reader, it should compile without any issue.

-However the internal library change has a probable impact on the way you distribute your application because several third party libraries have change.
-So you will probably have to update the libraries (.dll or .so) of Open Inventor that you embed and distribute with your application.
-In Java there is no new jar, in .NET there is no new assembly, but you need to update the native libraries you distribute with your application.
+However, the internal library change has a probable impact on the way you distribute your application because several third party libraries have changed.
+You will probably have to update the libraries (.dll or .so) of Open Inventor that you embed and distribute with your application.
+In Java there is no new jar, and in .NET there is no new assembly, but you need to update the native libraries you distribute with your application.

 As of Open Inventor 2024.2: